SAP/ai-sdk-js/packages/langchain/README.md

 });
 ```

 ### Chat Client

-The chat clients allow you to interact with Azure OpenAI chat models, accessible via the generative AI hub of SAP AI Core.
+The chat client allows you to interact with Azure OpenAI chat models, accessible via the generative AI hub of SAP AI Core.
-To invoke the client, you only have a to pass a prompt:
+To invoke the client, simply pass a prompt:

 ```ts
 const response = await chatClient.invoke("What's the capital of France?");